Belize: Tourism

-A combination of natural factors – climate, the Belize Barrier Reef, over 450 offshore Cays (islands), excellent fishing, safe waters for boating, scuba diving, snorkelling and freediving, numerous rivers for rafting, and kayaking, various jungle and wildlife reserves of fauna and flora, for hiking, birdwatching, and helicopter touring, as well as many Maya sites – support the thriving tourism and ecotourism industry.
+Belize's tourism is strongly supported by natural assets, including the Belize Barrier reef, offshore cays, and extensive opportunities for boating, scuba diving, snorkeling, freediving and kayaking.
+The country offers jungle and wildlife reserves suited for hiking, birdwatching, helicopter touring and visits to Maya archeological sites.

 Development costs are high, but the government of Belize has made tourism its second development priority after agriculture.
 In 2012, tourist arrivals totalled 917,869 (with about 584,683 from the United States) and tourist receipts amounted to over $1.3 billion.

 After COVID-19 struck tourism, Belize became the first country in the Caribbean to allow vaccinated travellers to visit without a COVID-19 test.

+Since 2023 The tourism is growing with 2024 having 1.4 million visitors.
+In 2024 Belize had around 430 thousand overnight tourists.

+Tourism contains about 43% of Belize's export earnings and 17% of the GDP.
+Tourism creates about 20 thousand direct jobs and more than 30 thousand indirect jobs.

 Demographics

 According to the 2022 census, Belize's population is 397,483.
 Belize's total fertility rate in 2023 was 2.010 children per woman.
 Its birth rate was 17.8 births/1,000 population (2022), and the death rate was 6.3 deaths/1,000 population (2022).
 A substantial ethnic-demographic shift has been occurring since 1980 when the Creoles, formerly a majority of the population, have become outnumbered by the Hispanic/Mestizo community due to many Creoles moving to the United States, as well as a rising Mestizo birth rate and migration from Latin America.